microsoft/vscode-docs/docs/remote/ssh.md

 - Linux hosts must have Bash (`/bin/bash`), `tar`, and either `curl` or `wget` installed.
 - PuTTY is not supported on Windows.
 - You cannot drag files out of the File Explorer to your local filesystem to copy them.
 - When installing an extension pack when connected to a SSH host, extensions may install locally instead of inside on the host.
 Click the **Install** button for each extension in the Local section of the extension panel to work around the issue.
-See [vscode-remote-release #11](https://github.com/Microsoft/vscode-remote-release/issues/11) for details.
+See [Microsoft/vscode-remote-release#11](https://github.com/Microsoft/vscode-remote-release/issues/11) for details.
 - If you clone a Git repository using SSH and your SSH key has a passphrase, VS Code's pull and sync features may hang when running remotely.
 Either use a SSH key without a passphrase, clone using HTTPS, or run `git push` from the command line to work around the issue.
 - Local proxy settings are not reused on the remote host, which can prevent extensions from working unless the appropriate proxy information is configured on the remote host (for example global `HTTP_PROXY` or `HTTPS_PROXY` environment variables with the appropriate proxy information).
 - See [here for a list of active issues](https://aka.ms/vscode-remote/ssh/issues) related to SSH.